-In order to sail efficiently, it is essential that boat owners learn and understand how the keel interacts with the sail.
+In order to sail efficiently, boat owners must learn and understand how the keel interacts with the sail.
 It is, as you will see, as interesting and fascinating as learning how to sail.

-The word “keel” originates from Old English cēol (ship’s prow), Old Norse kjóll (ship or keel), and from Middle Dutch kiel (ship).
+The word “keel” originates from Old English cēol (ship’s prow), Old Norse kjóll (ship or keel), and Middle Dutch kiel (ship).
 Hundreds of years ago, ancient Egyptians, Greeks, Romans, and other ships sailed around the world without keels.
 This is, of course, possible when sailing downwind.
-However, in upwind situations, they will need to row their ships, which was why they had slaves on their ships to do the rowing.
+However, they will need to row their ships in upwind situations, so they had slaves on their ships to do the rowing.